 (3 reviews total)

 A public hearing should be held for those involved with this film.
-The charges: misuse of company funds, petty theft (of each audience member’s $10), and brain cell genocide.
-The penalty if found guilty (spoiler alert, they all are): everyone’s money back, a minimum five-year ban from the movie industry, and a bright red “B” emblazoned on their chests, The Scarlet Letter-style, so no one can ever forget the awfulness that is Battleship.
+The charges: misuse of company funds, petty theft (of each audience member's $10), and brain cell genocide.
+The penalty if found guilty (spoiler alert, they all are): everyone's money back, a minimum five-year ban from the movie industry, and a bright red "B" emblazoned on their chests, The Scarlet Letter

 Our main "character" is Alex Hopper, played by former "it" guy, soon-to-be-unemployed actor Taylor Kitsch.
 In the film's brief prologue, six years before the action really starts, Alex, while out with his brother (Alexander Skarsgard), tries to impress an attractive woman, Sam (Brooklyn Decker), but ends up stealing a chicken burrito from a convenience store and gets tased by the police.
 Stone, a navy man sick of his brother's immature behavior, insists he enlists in the navy.
 And six years later, this dolt is a real life lieutenant.